Is your website outdated and costing you customers?

 - Several website visitors fill out a short inquiry form to receive more information.
 They are expecting a sales consultation, but not a hard sell.

 - Target audiences read your website content and it’s so insightful and original that they decide to download a whitepaper.
-In order to get the whitepaper, they fill out a landing page which gives your company their name and email address.
+In order to get the whitepaper, they fill out a landing page that gives your company their name and email address.

 Your digital marketing strategy might be using your website for lead generation purposes, or simply as a verification tool.
 Whatever your business goals, your website should be a library of helpful content that engages your target audiences.